julio-cfa/julio-cfa.github.io/_writeups/perfection.md

 - Tina, your delightful student
 ```

-<p>Brute-forcing the password would probably be impossible.
-However, in the home directory we find a folder called "Migration" that contains a database</p>
+Brute-forcing the password would probably be impossible.
+However, in the home directory we find a folder called "Migration" that contains a database

 ```bash
 susan@perfection:~/Migration$ ls